yangdanny97/CoopMaster/README.md

 What we implemented:

 We implemented a data entry and storage system, as well as a system that displays the data in a graph.
 The manual data entry and display for egg production, remaining chicken feed, and water levels are fully implemented, as well as a demonstration of the other components using hardcoded data (since we don’t have a chicken flock to collect data from).

 The app is available in both ios and Android so it is accessible to all chicken owners.
+The android app is fully functional, while the iOS app currently supports tracking of egg production.

 Plans for the future: